 On May 31, 2023, each of the principal executive officer, principal financial officer, other named executive officers, and certain eligible employees of the Company voluntarily elected to forgo up to 25% of their cash base salary for the next 12 months, and in lieu thereof received restricted stock units ("RSUs") with a value equal to the cash amount they elected to forego over the 12-month period.
 In consideration for forgoing guaranteed cash compensation, each individual will receive an additional number of RSUs with a value equal to 25% of the amount of cash salary they have elected to forgo.
 The RSUs were issued in June 2023 and will vest in four equal quarterly installments over the next 12 months, subject to the individual's continued employment.
 The ability of the named executive officers and other eligible employees to make such election to forgo guaranteed cash compensation and receive RSUs in lieu thereof was approved by the Compensation and Human Capital Committee of the Company's board of directors.
 The unvested RSUs are classified as a liability.
-As such, share-based compensation costs, reflected within additional paid-in capital in the Consolidated Statement of Redeemable Convertible

-Preferred Stock and Stockholders' Equity (Deficit) for the three months ended June 30, 2023 does not reflect the expense associated with these awards.
+As of September 30, 2023, there was \$0.4 million of unvested RSUs classified as a liability and recorded to accrued expenses and other current liabilities in the Consolidated Balance Sheets.
+As such, share-based compensation costs, reflected within additional paid-in capital in the Consolidated Statement of Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit) for the three months ended September 30, 2023 does not reflect the cost associated with these awards.
 Upon vesting of these RSUs, amounts will be reclassified from liability to equity.